Weak solutions of Moffatt's magnetic relaxation equations: Introduction

 In the last, we investigate Moffatt's magnetic relaxation procedure.
-This is a subtle matter at least for the case $\gamma=0,$ as we can see from Beekie-Friedlander-Vicol's examples.
-One may interested in the case of large $\gamma$ and the possible asymptotic behavior of the solutions obtained in Theorem \ref{Th2}.
-The result below shows the relaxation of the velocity field of these solutions as $t\to\infty.$ \begin{corollary} Let $(B, u)$ be the weak solutions obtained in Theorem \ref{Th2} ${\rm(i)}$, then
+This is a subtle matter that shown by Beekie-Friedlander-Vicol's examples of growth of the current.
+Here, we discuss the possible asymptotic behavior of the solutions obtained in Theorem \ref{Th2-1} and Theorem \ref{Th2}, i.e. for large values of $\gamma.$ The result below shows the relaxation of the velocity field of these solutions as $t\to\infty.$ \begin{corollary} Let $(B, u)$ be the weak solutions obtained in Theorem \ref{Th2-1}, then